PaloAltoNetworks/ansible_panos_policy_orchestration/docs/user_guide/preset_policy.md

 with a `when` clause.
 You can make this as complex as you like, Jinja2 offers a huge amount of filters out of the box, and if you need to get more complex you can write your own custom python filters.

 To implement our jump server access, we write a tasks file.
-For simplicity, you can store this in the `playbooks/orchestrator/preset` directory, but you can put it whever makes sense for your environment.
+You can store this anywhere, as it is included dynamically at runtime.

 ```yaml title="ssh_jumpserver_inbound_access.yml"
 ---